Alison Kodjak

-Alison Fitzgerald Kodjak is an American journalist and currently works for the Associated Press as its Washington investigations editor.
+Alison Fitzgerald Kodjak is an American journalist and currently works for the ProPublica as Assistant Managing Editor for National News.
+She was previously acting Global Investigations Editor at the Associated Press.
 She previously reported for the AP from 1997 to 2000.
 She formerly worked for National Public Radio, where she led the science desk, the Center for Public Integrity, and at Bloomberg News for 10 years, and has also worked as a reporter for newspapers, including The Philadelphia Inquirer.
 She is a two-time winner of the George Polk Award, one of journalism's most prestigious honors.

 Early life

 Kodjak attended high school at Milton Academy in Milton, Massachusetts, spending her junior year abroad in France.
 In her senior year she missed several months of classes due to a bout with leukemia (AML), but succeeded in graduating on schedule with her class after receiving aggressive, newly developed treatment at the Tufts Medical Center Floating Hospital.
 She attended Georgetown University, graduating with majors in Italian and European Studies in 1991, and the Northwestern University - The Medill School of Journalism in 1994, with specialties in legal and science writing.
 She also attended the Università degli Studi di Siena in Siena, Tuscany, and is fluent in English, French, and Italian.